Excepticon/excepticon-docs/articles/getting-started/basic-usage.md

 ### 2. Initialize the ExcepticonSdk

-Intialize the `ExcepticonSdk` with you project's ApiKey:
+Initialize the `ExcepticonSdk` with your project's ApiKey:

 ```        csharp
 static void Main(string[] args)